Education

 Now you know that Big Data is a type of data.
 Big data is any type that is too big, too complicated, too diverse, and too “fast-moving” to store, manipulate, and analyse using current databases or software tools.

 Even within the field of data science, analytics is utilised in every industry segment.
-Big data can help you identify your brand’s most effective marketing channels, allowing you to focus on what’s working.
+Big data can help you identify your brand’s most effective marketing channels, allowing you to judge what’s working.
 Data can help you provide better customer service and enhance the customer experience.
 Data can also help companies in decision-making by giving you insights into customer behaviour.
 Big data analytics jobs are generally in high demand because so many different types of jobs can benefit from the technology.

-With the current development in information technology, data collection has become prevalent.
+With the current development of information technology, data collection has become prevalent.
 Big data is too large to be processed by conventional information technology (IT).
 Big data has become the core of various applications and is recognised as the future of information technology.
 The concept of big data has expanded to include data storage and retrieval technology.

 Show More